 Acts, also referred to as Public Laws, are first printed as slip laws in pamphlets provided by the U.S. Government Publishing Office.
-These are most easily found on govinfo, "a service of GPO to provide free public access to the full text of official publications from all three branches of the Federal Government".
+These are most easily found on govinfo, "a service of the United States Government Publishing Office (GPO)" that "provides free public access to official publications from all three branches of the Federal Government".
 If an enacted law is so recent that it is not yet available on govinfo, see the enrolled version of the bill available from Congress.gov.

 For information on how bills become laws and where to find bills, including bills not enacted into law, see our Federal Legislative History guide.